 Overall:

-When you get the box the watch comes in, you feel like you purchased a high-end watch, not just a piece of tech gear.
-The box is a nice sleek black with silver accents.
-Once you open the box, you see the large round watch face surrounded by the (non-functional) tachometer, which gives the appearance of a high-profile watch.
-Inside the box is also the charging cradle and charging cables.
-Unfortunately, LG decided to use a proprietary 4-pin charging cradle instead of a Qi charger like the Moto 360.
-Luckily, the cradle connects directly to your standard micro-USB to use your regular phone charging cords.
+When you get the box the watch comes in, you feel like you purchased a high-end look, not just a piece of tech gear.
+The box is a nice, sleek black with silver accents.
+Once you open the box, you see the large round watch face surrounded by the (non-functional) tachometer, which looks like a high-profile look.
+Inside the box are also the charging cradle and charging cables.
+Unfortunately, LG used a proprietary 4-pin charging cradle instead of a Qi charger like the Moto 360.
+Luckily, the cradle connects to your standard micro-USB to use your phone charging cords.

 Physical:

-The watch is excellent build quality and about the size and weight of any large metal face watch (that isn’t a smartwatch).
+The watch has excellent build quality and is about the size and weight of any large metal face watch (that isn’t a smartwatch).
 The watch body is black, and the band is standard black leather.
 The watch clasp is metal and ties everything together nicely.
-The band and clasp are pretty run-of-the-mill that can and probably will be replaced by most users.
-Changing the watch band isn’t nearly as challenging as replacing watch bands on some Android Wear devices out there because LG kindly decided to use a standard 22mm band connection.
+The bar and buckle are pretty run-of-the-mill and can and probably will be replaced by most users.
+Changing the watch band isn’t nearly as challenging as replacing watch bands on some Android Wear devices because LG kindly decided to use a standard 22mm band connection.

-I haven’t worn a watch for a while, so wearing the LG G Watch R was a bit foreign at first, not because of the device but because I was actually wearing a watch again.
-After wearing it for two weeks and adjusting to actually having a watch on now, I feel weird not wearing it.
-If you haven’t worn a large face watch before, you’re going to have a little more to get used to just due to the size of the body and face of the watch.
+I haven’t worn a watch for a while, so wearing the LG G Watch R was a bit foreign initially, not because of the device but because I was wearing a watch again.
+After wearing it for two weeks and adjusting to having a look on now, I feel weird not wearing it.
+If you haven’t worn a large face watch before, you’ll have a little more to get used to just due to the size of the body and face of the eye.
 It’s not overwhelming, and it’s not too large; it just isn’t a small face or body by any means.

 Hardware:

-The colors are vibrant and bright, both in low light and direct light situations.
+The colors are vibrant and bright, both in low and direct light situations.
 I haven’t had any problem reading the screen, even outside in the sun.
-I have noticed that since the update to 5.0.1 that the screen seems brighter than it did on the previous build.
-The LG G Watch R is also very responsive to the touch, and I’ve only experienced a few stutters or miss triggers, but those were software specific and had nothing to do with the hardware.
+I have noticed that since the update to 5.0.1, the screen seems brighter than it did on the previous build.
+The LG G Watch R is also very responsive to the touch, and I’ve only experienced a few stutters or missed triggers, but those were software-specific and had nothing to do with the hardware.

 READ MORE :